-Formatting is an essential aspect of academic writing that should not be overlooked
+Formatting is an essential aspect of academic writing that should not be overlooked.

-Following proper formatting guidelines, such as Harvard style, known for its author-date format, can significantly improve the quality and clarity of your work
+Following proper formatting guidelines, such as Harvard style, known for its author-date format, can significantly improve the quality and clarity of your work.

-In addition, adhering to these guidelines can demonstrate your attention to detail and professionalism

-Proper formatting includes consistent use of font, spacing, margins, and headings
+In addition, adhering to these guidelines can demonstrate your pttention to detail and weefessions listent use of font, spacing, margins, and headings.

-Citations should also be properly formatted, with the author's name and year of publication included in parentheses
+Citations should also be properly formatted, with the author's name and year of publication included in parentheses.

-Finally, the Reference List should include all sources cited in the text, listed in alphabetical order by author's last name
+Finally, the Reference List should include all sources cited in the text, listed in alphabetical order by author's last name.